sshchicago/admin/general/minutes/2019-03-13_genbod_minutes.md

 Potpourri
 =========
 - Lemons EV
-  - Like lemons, but electric
+  - Like 24 Hours of Lemons, but electric
   - Money prize